-The EDMS School welcomes enquiries relating to motorsports technology, logistics and project management.
+The School of Engineering and the Built Environment welcomes enquiries relating to motorsports technology, logistics and project management.

 For further details of our research, staff, projects, publications and current research students see our School web pages.